nattri/drycleaning-bill-automation/README.md

 * 📸 Bill images uploaded via Google Drive
 * 🤖 OCR + parsing to extract data
-* 📊 Google Sheets for order & customer management
+* 📊 Google Sheets for order management
 * 📁 Folder lifecycle + logs for reliability

 It is designed to handle **real-world workflow**, including: